Explainer

 Tortilla Dashboard

-Firmware updates may improve booth performance, resolve bugs, or enable new features, and help ensure a reliable experience during events.
+Firmware updates may improve performance, resolve bugs, or enable new features, which helps support a reliable event experience.

 What To Know